 Comfortable All-Day Wearing

-Coming to the factor that matters the most, the comfort.
+Coming to the factor that matters the most for glasses wearers, the comfort.

 The HyperX Cloud II weighs just 11-ounces and features the plushest memory foam ear cups that do not strain your ears or temple.

 The clamping power is just right, although we know that this is subjective.
 There are users who have worn this for 24-hour gaming sessions with zero problems.